Schrodingerrs-cat/Hardware-Implementation-of-target-identification-on-FPGA/README.md

 Now you just click on **RUN** and wait a minute until the metrics are obtained.
 At the end a new window will pop up, and you should copy the contents to a text file, so you don't lose them!

-🙋** Help**
+## 🙋 Help

-If you encounter any issues while setting up or running this project, please first refer to the documentation and scripts provided in this repository.
-If the problem persists, feel free to open an issue with a clear description, error logs, and relevant context.
-Collaboration and contributions are welcome!
+If you encounter any issues while setting up or running this project, please first refer to the documentation provided in this repository.
+Make sure to follow all prerequisites and steps carefully, especially for deploying on the PYNQ-Z2 board and evaluating with the COCO dataset.

+If the problem persists, feel free to open an [issue](https://github.com/MaRcOsss1/Hardware-Implementation-of-target-identification-on-FPGA/issues) with a clear description, any error logs, and the context of your problem.
+Contributions and collaboration are always welcome!

+---

-**🙏 Acknowledgements
+## 🙏 Acknowledgements

-**This project is inspired by and builds upon the excellent work done in the YOLO-on-PYNQ-Z2 repository by andre1araujo.
-His implementation and documentation were instrumental in guiding the early stages of this project.
+This project is inspired by and builds upon the excellent work done in the [YOLO-on-PYNQ-Z2](https://github.com/andre1araujo/YOLO-on-PYNQ-Z2) repository by [andre1araujo](https://github.com/andre1araujo).
+His detailed documentation and implementation served as a critical foundation for this hardware-based object detection system.

-_Special thanks to:
+**Special thanks to:**

-_
-- andre1araujo, for his insightful project and for mentioning this work in his repository.
+- [**andre1araujo**](https://github.com/andre1araujo) — for his insightful project, documentation, and for kindly mentioning this repository.
-- Wu-Tianze, for his foundational work on DNN deployment on PYNQ: dnndk-pynqz2.
+- [**Wu-Tianze**](https://github.com/wutianze/dnndk-pynqz2) — for his pioneering work on DNN deployment with DNNDK on the PYNQ-Z2.
-- Jin-Chen and his resources from AIOTLab: aiotlab.org, which provided valuable insights on FPGA-based AI acceleration.
-- The PYNQ community, especially those active on the PYNQ Forum, for fostering a collaborative environment and openly sharing solutions and ideas.

-This work was also made possible with guidance and support from my academic mentors and peers.
-Thank you all for the encouragement and technical input.
+- [**Jin-Chen**](http://www.aiotlab.org/teaching/fpga.html) — for the educational resources provided through AIOTLab, which were very helpful in the initial stages.
+- The [**PYNQ Community**](https://discuss.pynq.io/) — for their openness, helpful discussions, and shared knowledge.

+Additionally, I would like to thank my academic mentors and peers for their continuous support, insightful feedback, and encouragement throughout this project.

+---

-**📬 Feedback
+## 📬 Feedback

-**
-Your feedback is greatly appreciated!
-If you have suggestions, spot a bug, or want to contribute, please don’t hesitate to create a pull request or open an issue.
-Let’s continue improving and expanding the capabilities of FPGA-based target identification together.
+Your feedback is highly appreciated!
+If you have any suggestions for improvement, find bugs, or would like to contribute to this project, please feel free to open an issue or submit a pull request.

+Let’s work together to push the boundaries of FPGA-based deep learning deployment!